nhsconnect/FHIR-NRLS-API/pages/retrieval/access_controls.md

     <th>Acceptance Criteria</th>
   </tr>
   <tr>
-    <td>A Person can register for access to another Citizen's medical record, where they have the legal power, and they need to prove that they have that legal power – either Power of Attorney, or Welfare Deputy (court of protection can prove this).</td>
+    <td>A person can register for access to another citizen's medical record as a delegate, where they have the legal power to do so.
+Legal power can be proven either by Power of Attorney, or Welfare Deputy (the [Court of Protection](https://www.gov.uk/courts-tribunals/court-of-protection) can prove this).</td>
     <td>
       <ul>
-        <li>Clinician must be able to record that the person registering for access has the correct legal power.</li>
+        <li>Clinician <b>MUST</b> be able to record that the person registering for access has the correct legal power.</li>
-        <li>The relevant Data Controller must maintain an audit every time the Citizen's data is accessed by a Delegate.</li>
+        <li>The relevant Data Controller <b>MUST</b> maintain an audit every time the citizen's data is accessed by a delegate.</li>
-        <li>On request, the relevant Data Controller must provide a report to the Citizen (assuming the Citizen has the capacity) of who has accessed the data, when they accessed it, and which parts of the record were accessed.</li>
+        <li>On request, the relevant Data Controller <b>MUST</b> provide a report to the citizen (assuming the citizen has the mental capacity) of who has accessed the data, when they accessed it, and which parts of the record were accessed.</li>
       </ul>
     </td>
   </tr>